 }

-Before we actually create the template, we want to ensure the validity of the Request and its items.
+Before we actually create the RelationshipTemplate, we want to ensure the validity of the Request and its items.
+To do so, execute POST /api/v2/Requests/Outgoing/Validate with the Request.

 Corresponding interactive API docs excerpt: